vallahaye/go.vallahaye.net/README.md

 Press Ctrl+C to stop
 ```

-Merge on `main` branch to automatically build and deploy the site to [Cloudflare Pages](https://pages.cloudflare.com/).
+Push on `main` to automatically build and deploy the site to [Cloudflare Pages](https://pages.cloudflare.com/).

-## Modules archetype
+## Go module archetype

 ```yaml
 ---